 The symmetrical triangle will have a target the width of the pattern, while price will oscillate within a channel until breaking in one direction.

 As you can see, trying to use both charts will likely lead to more confusion than clarity.

-Therefore, as previously stated, you are best off using the Renko as a method to identify ranges or support and resistance levels irrespective of time.
+Therefore, as previously stated, you are best off using the Renko chart pattern as a method to identify ranges or support and resistance levels irrespective of time.

 Setting Stops/Profit Targets